Skip to main content Accessibility information

 We also have a 24/7 radio station and online TV news channel on-campus.
 We can also stream and record podcasts, cover live events, host and broadcast live-lounge music gigs, plays and performances.
 You'll learn to write scripts for TV and radio, news bulletins, news cues for TV and how to structure radio and TV programmes.
 We’ll also teach you how to self-shoot for TV, record great audio, generate story ideas, and produce, direct and edit your own shows.
 You will have access to Apple devices, professional DSLR cameras and lenses, recording equipment and editing suites all loaded with the latest industry-standard software.

-Students get regular work placements at Plymouth Argyle, Plymouth Raiders and Plymouth Albion.
-We also have excellent links with Exeter Chiefs and City, Torquay United and various individual sports people across the region.
+Students get regular work placements at Plymouth Argyle, Plymouth Parkway and Plymouth Albion.
+We also have excellent links with Exeter Chiefs and City, Torquay United and various teams and individual sportspeople across the region.

 Jack: My name is Jack and I am currently the head of social media and marketing at Plymouth Raiders.
 I create all their videos.
 I do a bit of photography.
 I create all that graphics, and I kind of bring it all together so that what the finished product is, is what we get.
 There's a lot of teams in the league that are doing a lot of bigger things in us, so I'm trying to build up what we've got and kind of take it to the next level of social media and basketball right now.